-There’s a massive shift in the way that organisations communicate with its employees: the conversation is now two-way, dynamic, and can even be facilitated beyond the physical workplace.
+There’s a massive shift in the way that organizations communicate with its employees: the conversation is now two-way, dynamic, and can even be facilitated beyond the physical workplace.

 Each year, the global consultancy and professional services firm Deloitte publishes its Global Human Capital Trends report - a look at the key issues facing business leaders when it comes to managing employees and the working environment.